microsoft/TypeScript-wiki/Performance-Tracing.md

 7. If you expand the Main thread and select one of the boxes, you'll see something like this, with time on the horizontal axis and (partial) call stacks growing down from the top:\
     ![Expanded view of edge://tracing](https://raw.githubusercontent.com/wiki/Microsoft/TypeScript/images/tracingExpanded.png)
     1. You can easily differentiate the four major phases of compilation.
-        This is program construction, which includes parsing and modules resolution.
+        This is program construction, which includes parsing and module resolution.
         Usually, you want to look for the largest `findSourceFile` boxes and follow them down to see which dependency chain is taking the most time.
-        Usually, it will be a library outside your own code.
+        Generally, it will be a library outside your own code.
         Be sure to include this library in any repro you construct.
     2. This is the binding phase.
         It is rarely an issue, so we'll ignore it for now.
     3. This is the (type) checking phase, where most of the TypeScript-specific work happens.
         *You generally want to start here.*
-        We'll zoom in in a later step.
+        We'll consider this is more detail in a later step.
     4. This is the emit phase, which we'll ignore for now.
     5. This is the selected box.
     6. These are the built-in metadata about the box.